ulikunitz/xz/README.md

     $ lzmago bigfile

 After some time a hopefully much smaller file bigfile.lzma will have been created.
-To decompress it use the following commmand.
+To decompress it use the following command.

     $ lzmago -d bigfile.lzma